Agenta-AI/agenta/agenta-cli/agenta/client/Readme.md

         version: 0.6.0
     ```

+6. Set timeout.
+    > Default timeout is 60 seconds but some operations in the CLI can take longer
+    Configure the python sdk to use a specified timeout by adding this configuration.
+    ```yaml
+        config:
+          timeout_in_seconds: 600
+    ```

-6. Change the path from this `path: ../generated/typescript` to this path: `../backend`
+7. Change the path from this `path: ../generated/typescript` to this path: `../backend`

     Now your generators.yml should look like this;
     ```yaml